BuongiornoTexas/rsrtools/README.rst

 TODO
 ----
-  - Convert major TODOs to issues.
+- Convert major TODO items to issues.

 - Add whatever functionality is needed for rs-manager to use rsrtools as an integration option.

 - Complete PSARC scanner (welder.py)
-  - Convert song list configuration file from JSON to much more readable TOML.
-  - Setup.cfg checks before 0.1 releas:
-        - version
-        - add changelog to long-description
-        - license file
-        - Classifiers
-        - need to do a check that all of the setup.cfg is actually transferring to metadata (- vs _)

 Development notes
 =================

-20190420 The song list manager and database modules are functional and in beta testing.
-Pending documentation update for 0.1 release.

-20190328 The file managers and utilities are functional with the exception of the PSARC scanner, which will be be added later.
+20190421 Song list creator and database modules functional, first draft of documentation complete.
+0.1 release imminent.